celest-dev/website/docs/functions/env-variables.md

 ## Creating environment variables

-In order to define environment variables and their values, create a `.env` file in the `<flutter_app>/celest/config/` directory.
-When you run the `celest start` command in your console, your environment variables will be read from the `.env` file and made available to your backend functions.
+To define environment variables and their values, create a `config` folder inside the `celest` folder, and then create a `.env` file inside it.
+When you run the `celest start` command in your console, your environment variables will be read from the `.env` file and made available to your Celest backend locally.

 ## Using environment variables with Celest Functions